JFC-MX/MexE410_IRI_Compliance_Standards_MEXE3301_Group1_ApplicationActivity1_2026/README.md

 ---

-## 🛠️:Engineering Corrections for Compliance
+## 🛠️Engineering Corrections for Compliance
 * **Implement Safety-Rated Monitored Speed (SLS):** Integrate a dual-channel Safety-Rated Monitored Speed function mapped to the T1 mode switch.
 This must hardware-clamp the TCP speed to ≤ 250mm/s using safety encoders to comply with ISO 10218-1.
 * **Redesign to Stop Category 1 (SS1):** Reconfigure the emergency stop logic to a controlled Category 1 stop according to ISO 13850.
 The servo drives must actively use regenerative dynamic braking to bring the manipulator to a controlled, rapid stop before the mechanical brakes engage and power is cut.
 * **Upgrade to a Safety-PLC with Cross-Monitoring:** Replace the decentralized relays with a centralized, dual-channel Safety PLC or a safety-certified network master.
 Ensure all safety-critical inputs (E-stops, enabling switches) and outputs (primary contactors) utilize a feedback loop for dynamic cross-monitoring to achieve PLd/PLe compliance per ISO 13849-1.